 This year was the year of mirrors.
-My major “lessons learnt”: The “St. James Way” is more than a cliché, there is always a teacher just around the corner, the mountain without peak really doesn’t have a peak.
+My major “lessons learned”: The “St. James Way” is more than a cliché; there is always a teacher just around the corner; the mountain without a peak really doesn’t have a peak.

 Caminar como el peregrino

-“You are lost” – a guy on the Camino Francés condenses my state of being on May 21 2018.
-A fresh breeze is chasing the clouds across the sky above La Faba, Spain – a tiny village on a hilltop roughly 150 k’s away from Santiago de Compostela.
+“You are lost,” a guy on the Camino Francés condenses my state of being on May 21 in 2018.
+A fresh breeze is chasing the clouds across the sky above La Faba, Spain, a tiny village on a hilltop roughly 150 k’s away from Santiago de Compostela.

 Tomasz himself walked different versions of “The Camino” already.
 He nearly made it a yearly ritual.
 This time he chose to walk the opposite direction.
-He started in Santiago de Compostela, the destination of thousands of pilgrims daily.
+He had started hiking in Santiago de Compostela, the destination of thousands of pilgrims daily.
 His goal was it to reach Bilbao – the northern coast of Spain.

 My voice got quiet; my smile faded; I turned inward.
 I couldn’t believe it.
 How could this happen?
-I thought I learnt so much throughout the last years.
+I thought I have learnt so much throughout the past years.
 Within a couple of sentences this guy summed up what I define as the source of my pain now – a pain I could never really grasp.
-I realized that I knew nothing.

 Even if I’m promoting freedom and independence – deep inside of me I’m not allowing myself to be free.
 I’m still trying to control the future instead of enjoying the journey.
 I’m still attached to an image of myself – an idea that I can’t really “fulfill”, because it is simply not me.

 Well, Tomasz and me drank some homemade shots and way too much red wine on this.
 It turned out that we have a lot of things in common.
 He has been working in the media business all of his career – first as a video journalist and later on as a webdesigner.
-He could relate to my desire of finding a good work-life-balance in the (more or less) creative industry.
+He could relate to my desire of finding work-life-balance in the (more or less) creative industry.

 The first day I was literally killing it.
 After 26 k’s of walking off the hangover my head cleared.
-My first real stage of the camino ended at Albergue El Beso with full-on camino vegetarian dinner, a lot of laughs and deep conversations.
+My first real stage of the camino ended at albergue ‘El Beso’ (‘The Kiss’) with full-on camino vegetarian dinner, lots of laughs and deep conversations.

 This was definitely my next lesson.
 “Okay, Uli.
 You walked around some islands and you climbed some mountains.
 Bravo!
 But this is not a competition.
 You are supposed to feel good on this journey.”
 Yes, I made the decision to take a rest day after only two days of walking on the camino.

-The next day I would spend sitting in a Café practicing spanish in a slightly gloomy mood.
+The next day I would spend sitting in a Café practicing Spanish in a slightly gloomy mood.
 The day after I swapped my hiking boots for my training shoes; I started early; I spent a lot of time drinking coffee, but I still arrived early and in a good mood at my next destination.

-“The camino makes you stop.” – I understood what the bulgarian woman told me a couple of weeks earlier on one of my first days of working “on” the camino.
+“The camino makes you stop.” – I understood what the bulgarian woman had told me a couple of weeks earlier on one of my first days of working “on” the camino.

 In total I walked only 100 k’s on the Camino de Santiago, but I faced the most important lesson that I still have to learn: To not push too hard and to make one step at a time.
-Otherwise I will never be happy and kill my dreams before I even really give them a chance to evolve.
+Otherwise I will never be happy and kill my dreams before I even give them a chance to evolve.

 Elba Island or “Chill the fuck out”

-Three month later: My desire to spend time at the sea brought me to Elba.
+Three month later: My desire to spend time by the sea brought me to Elba.
 I was planning on staying for four nights, but I ended up staying more than two weeks at a campground run by a dutch travel company called “Elba travels”.
 I got introduced to sailing and to a bunch of great people.

-“You were so close”, Brian observes my behaviour at the end of our snorkeling trip to a shipwreck.
+“You were so close,” Brian observes my behaviour at the end of our snorkeling trip to a shipwreck.
 It is a beautiful sunny August day.
 The hottest period of this exceptional summer is laying behind us – some chill days of barbecues and adventures ahead.

 “What are you running away from?”

-I guess this is ”growing up” – I’m still doing the same “mistakes”, but at least now I’m able to see and learn from them.
-I see my poisonous behaviours, I acknowledge them and I try to alter them.
+I guess this is what ”growing up” is about.
+I’m still making the same “mistakes”, but at least now I’m able to see – and eventually learn from them.
+I witness my poisonous behaviours, I acknowledge them and I try to alter them.
 This is all I can do.

-When I travel there is one thing for sure: I always encounter myself.
-And if I don’t know where my head is at, the universe takes care of the lessons that I need to learn: either by my own experiences or by the conversations with others – a lot ot times – with random strangers.
+When I travel there is one thing for sure: I will always encounter myself.
+And if I don’t know where my head is at the universe takes care of the lessons that I still need to learn: either by my own experience or by the conversations with others – a lot of times – with random strangers.

-This year I understood that “the people” truely make the big difference.
+This year I understood that “the people” truly make the big difference.
 More than ever I am so so grateful to be given the chance to meet all these amazing people on my ‘walks’ of life.

 With every journey I embark into new territory of my psyche.
 I can witness the changes inside of me.
 Things become more clear.
 More and more I become aware of myself, aware of who I really am and not who I might become.

 Fearless, careless, aimless – this is how my surrounding likes to see me.
 “Lost” is just an honest confession.
-What most of the people don’t see is that there is so much more behind living a life of travel: The way I perceive life is shaped by every encounter, every experience I made, every conversation, every walk in the park, every swim in the sea and this is what makes my personality.
+What most of the people don’t see is that there is so much more behind living a life of travel: The way I perceive the world is shaped by every encounter, every experience I made, every conversation, every walk in the park, every swim in the sea and this is what makes my personality.
 I grow from every encounter and every experience.
 I grow into my real me.